armno/MapKit/README.md

 var options = {
   height: 460,      // height of the map, in pixel
   width: 200,       // width of the map, in pixel
-  atBottom: true,   // bottom or top of the webview
   lat: 49.281468,   // initial camera position latitude
   lon: -123.104446  // initial camera position latitude };